Canon RP vs Nikon D780

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS RP and Nikon D780 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the Canon RP and the D780 are recent models that are part of the current product line-up.
-The D780 replaced the earlier Nikon D750, while the Canon RP does not have a direct predecessor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon RP Manual (free pdf) or the online Nikon D780 Manual.
+Both the RP and the D780 are recent models that are part of the current product line-up.
+The D780 replaced the earlier Nikon D750, while the RP does not have a direct predecessor.
+Further information on the features and operation of the RP and D780 can be found, respectively, in the Canon RP Manual (free pdf) or the online Nikon D780 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon RP and the Nikon D780?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 - More framing info: Has an electronic viewfinder that displays shooting data.

 - More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.